-- Schools have the same duty as any person or organisation to respect and uphold copyright law schools have been fined thousands of pounds for copyright breaches.
+- Schools have the same duty as any person or organisation to respect and uphold copyright law - schools have been fined thousands of pounds for copyright breaches.
 Sources must always be credited and material only used with permission.
-There are many open-access libraries of high-quality public-domain images that can be used (e.g. pixabay.com for marketing materials beware some adult content on this site).
+If in doubt, check with trust leaders.
+There are many openaccess libraries of high-quality public-domain images that can be used (e.g. pixabay.com for marketing materials - beware some adult content on this site).
 Pupils and staff at LGfL schools also have access to licences for music, sound effects, art collection images and other at curriculum.lgfl.net - Where pupil work, images or videos are published on the website, their identities are protected and full names are not published (remember also not to save images with a filename that includes a pupil's full name).

-Cloud platforms
+9 Cloud platforms

 It is important to consider data protection before adopting a cloud platform or service - see our DP policy here.
-(Data Breach Responsibility Policy)
+G Suite.

 For online safety, basic rules of good password hygiene ("Treat your password like your toothbrush -never share it with anyone!"), expert administration and training can help to keep staff and pupils safe, and to avoid incidents.
-The network manager analyses and document systems and procedures before they are implemented, and regularly review them.
+The data protection officer and network manager Stepthen Schwartz analyse and document systems and procedures before they are implemented, and regularly review them.